fastrgv/AdaGate/README.md

 Windows users see also:  "windows-setup.txt"
 Mac users see "osx-setup.txt".

 Unzip the archive.
-On Windows, 7z [www.7-zip.org] works well for this;  but so does the intrinsic command "tar -xf [filename].tar.gz", which extracts everything into the current directory.
+On Windows, 7z [www.7-zip.org] works well for this.

-Windows users may see some error messages (that may be ignored) pertaining to directory links.
-Directory links are needed only on OSX & Linux.

 Open a commandline terminal, and cd to the install directory.